ThanosGkou/exso/docs/source/index.rst

 Version |version|

-Check out the :ref:`usage` section for further information, including how to :ref:`install <installation>`  the project.
+Check out the :ref:`core_concepts` section for further information, including how to :ref:`install <installation>`  the project.

 .. note::